Semana Santa (Holy Week) & Easter Featured in

 Semana Santa (Holy Week) & Easter is a vibrant and beautiful season in Barcelona and its surroundings.
 Celebrations extend over a week of religious ceremonies, masses, and processions that peak on Palm Sunday, Good Friday, and Easter Sunday.

 Solemn festivities begin on Palm Sunday.
 This day is marked with a procession of people holding palm leaves.
 It's done in memory of the greeting Jesus received on his entry to Jerusalem, a week before his death.
 In Barcelona, boys and girls receive the elaborate palm leaves from their godparents—boys get the tall "palmónes" and girls receive woven "palmas."
 Everyone can buy one at the markets around Barcelona Cathedral, near the Sagrada Familia or La Rambla.
 Traditionally these palms are blessed by a priest and afterwards stored at home for almost a year till the next-year Lenten season.
 The palms are burnt, and the ashes are used by priests to draw a cross on people's foreheads to mark the start of the Lent.

 Those who are visiting Barcelona during Easter weekend must be aware that many businesses are closed on Good Friday, Easter Sunday, and Monday.
 Some of the restaurants will still offer a delicious family lunch designed especially for Easter Day.
-Easter Saturday is not a public holiday, but be prepared for crowds of tourists and book your lodgings in advance.
+Easter Saturday is not a public holiday.
+Also, be prepared for crowds of tourists and book your lodgings in advance.